life-research/csv-crypt/README.md

 A command line tool which encrypts a CSV file line by line so that it's possible to exchange identifiers without being able to inspect the rest of the data.

+## Install

+Download an archive for your OS:

+* Windows
+* Linux

+Unpack the archive.
+It will create a directory called `csv-crypt-0.1-SNAPSHOT`.
+Open console in this directory and run `csv-crypt`.

 ## Usage

 ### Generate Encryption Key